rgreinho/go-cli-crashcourse/docs/go-crashcourse.md

 Here are the steps that we will tackle about for this project:
 1. Worskpace organization
     1. Scaffolding best practices (tools?)
 2. Dependency management (glide)
 3. Lint the code
+4. Write unit tests w/mocks (testify)
+5. Setup a CI (CircleCI)
-4. Use cobra for the CLI
+6. Use cobra for the CLI
-5. Use viper to read parameters from a configuration file
+7. Use viper to read parameters from a configuration file
-6. Write unit tests w/mocks (testify)
-7. Debug the application (delve)
+8. Debug the application (delve)
-8. Write and publish documentation
+9. Write and publish documentation
-9. Package the application
+10. Package the application

 C'est parti!